Tropes A to E | Tropes F to J | Tropes K to O | Tropes P to T | Tropes U to Z

 - They Called Me Mad!: Seems to be a Catchphrase for mad scientists.

-- Parodied in the Cinderella omake, in which Agatha "showed them, showed them all."
+- Parodied in the Cinderella omake, in which Cinderella/Agatha becomes queen of the kingdom, "and, I might add, showed them, showed them all."

 - Later, Agatha inspected herself in a small mirror which read on the back "You Will Show Them All."